andrewhill157/leiden/docs/source/other_scripts.rst

 How is concordance determined?

 VEP provides a HGVS protein change prediction, which is compared to the protein change reported in LOVD.
-If neither LOVD or VEP report a protein change (intronic variants, splice variants, etc.), we instead compare...
+If neither LOVD or VEP report a protein change (intronic variants, splice variants, etc.), we instead...
 TODO

 Example Usage
 -------------